davidraker/volttron-platform-driver/docs/source/platform-driver-agent.rst

 .. code-block:: bash

-    vctl install volttron-platform-driver --vip-identity platform.driver --tag driver
+    vctl install volttron-platform-driver --tag driver

 Additionally, to communicate with any devices, it will be necessary to install one or more interface libraries.
-These may be installed from pypi using pip:
+These may be installed from pypi using vctl:

 .. code-block:: bash

-    pip install volttron-lib-fake-driver
+    vctl install-lib volttron-lib-fake-driver

 Officially maintained driver interfaces (with corresponding package names) include: